ulif/diceware/README.rst

 `Security Traps <#sec-traps>`_ below).

 By default the single phrase words are capitalized, i.e. the first char of each word is made uppercase.
-This does not neccessarily give better entropy (but protects against entropy loss due to non `prefix code`_, see `Security Traps <#sec-traps>`_ below), and it might improve phrase readability.
+This does not necessarily give better entropy (but protects against entropy loss due to non `prefix code`_, see `Security Traps <#sec-traps>`_ below), and it might improve phrase readability.